ec-europa/europa-component-library/docs/Migrating-v4.md

 Spacing scale has been enriched for EC, now going from 2XS to 6XL (previously 2XS to 4XL).
 Default value is still the same: spacing M is 1rem

+### Icons

+- Few icons have been renamed: basket is now `shopping-bag`, gear is now `settings`, back is `arrow-left`.
+- Play icon has now three different shapes, the old play icon is now `play-outline`, while the new `play` icon has only the play symbol.
+- Close icon has now three different shapes, the old close icon is now `close-outline`, while the new `close` icon has only the close symbol.
+- Few icons have been added, namely `folder`, `document`
+- Some icons have been removed, namely: `generic-lang`, `language`, `video`.

 ## Component modifications

 ### Accordion